What is a routine sputum culture?

 Certain harmful bacteria, viruses, or fungi can cause respiratory conditions.
 By determining what may be causing your symptoms, your doctor can find the best medication to cure the infection.

 In some instances, your doctor may order a complete blood count to determine if white blood cells are elevated.
 This increase in white blood cells can indicate an infection.

 Drinking plenty of fluids can help loosen the secretions and make it easier to cough up sputum.
 Your doctor may ask you to rinse out your mouth with clear water to help get rid of any other bacteria and extra saliva.

 You’ll be asked to spit the sputum into a small cup.
+The laboratory needs at least 2 milliliters of sputum for testing.
 To cough deeply from your lungs, you might need to take three deep breaths before you cough forcefully.
-If any sputum comes up, you can spit it into the cup.
-The laboratory needs at least 2 milliliters of sputum for testing.

 If you’re having trouble coughing up enough sputum, your doctor may try tapping on your chest to loosen the sputum.
 They may also have you inhale a steam-like mist to help you cough up the sample.

-Once you’ve produced a sputum sample for analyzing, the sample should be taken to the laboratory within one to two hours of coughing it up.
-The laboratory will take the sample and place it on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.
+Once you’ve produced a sputum sample for analyzing, it should be taken to the laboratory within one to two hours of coughing it up.
+The laboratory will place the sample on a special plate that has a nutrient that helps bacteria or other pathogens present in your sputum grow.

 The laboratory can run a number of tests to determine if the growth is a bacterium, a virus, or a fungus.
 Remember that some bacteria grow naturally in your airways without causing illness.
-The laboratory will work to tell the difference between bacteria that makes you sick and those that keep you well.
+The laboratory will determine which of the bacteria makes you sick and which keep you well.